-Music therapy isn’t as unique as we think it is.
-We receive music therapy more often than we are aware.
+Music therapy for recovery isn’t as unique as we think it is.
+We receive music therapy more often than we are aware of.
 When we get in an elevator and there’s music- that’s music therapy.
 When we are put on hold and are treated to some musical jingle or perhaps the radio- that’s also music therapy.
-Music creates an ambience- a mood or atmosphere for the current situation.
+Music creates an ambiance- a mood or atmosphere for the current situation.
 Music therapy can set the tone for a session during treatment because music has moods.
-Music is often categorized by mood: sad music, happy music, “chill” music, angry music, zen music.
+Most music is often categorized by mood: sad music, happy music, “chill” music, angry music, zen music.

 Lyrics can make a song have a completely different meaning than what we interpret from the music.
 Music therapists can use the lyrics of a song to help guide the therapeutic process in other areas of treatment.
 Many musicians have personally struggled with depression, anxiety, trauma, abuse, addiction, alcoholism, and other mental health issues.
 Listening to their songs in a healthy way helps us know that we are not alone and we can be understood.

-Oceanfront Recovery offer’s music therapy as part of a solution-focused residential treatment program for men.
+Oceanfront Recovery offers music therapy as part of a solution-focused residential treatment program for men.
 We believe that when you change your story, you can change your life.
 Each day we are helping men & women rewrite the story of their lives from addiction to recovery.
 In addition to music therapy, we offer a number of other programs to help with the recovery process.
 Some of these programs include: